iaminfinity8/VBD/README.md

 2. Extract the given .zip file

-3. Start Application by Double Clicking on VBD.jar
+3. Start Application by Double Clicking on VBD.exe

 ## Running the tests